shalane-proctor/shalane-proctor/README.md

 ------------------
 ## About me
-- 🔭 I’m currently working on my NSS capstone project.
-I am building an app for artists and hobbyists to trade supplies since, artist such as myself tend to hoard craft supplies.
+- 🔭 I’m currently working on my final NSS capstone project and working as a customer experience implemtation engineer for Caregiving.com.
 - 👩🏻 Pronouns: She / Her
-- ⚡ Fun fact: I'm a graphic designer and artist.
+- ⚡ Fun facts: I'm a graphic designer and artist.
 I also love video games, pretty much every genre.
+I am currently learning Portugese and plan to move to Portugal at some point.

 ---------------------